 I can hear you saying "What the hell is weighting Alan?"

-When Vanguard get your money they don't take your money and invest it exactly evenly over all the companies in the fund.
+When Vanguard get your money they don't take your money and invest it evenly over all the companies in the fund.
 They put a higher percentage of your money into the bigger companies to match the size they are in the market.

 What this means is that more of your money gets invested into the bigger companies like Microsoft, Apple and Google etc. They represent more of the market because they are the bigger more valuable companies.